Aropaoanui River: Ecology

 The Aropaoanui has been described as one of the cleanest rivers in New Zealand by the Department of Conservation (only phosphorus levels are in the category of worst 25% of rivers and the river has longfin and shortfin eels, koura, inanga, torrent fish, blue gill bully, common bully, redfin bully, banded kōkopu and pātiki), and is fished for many species including trout and whitebait.

 History

+The river has traditional significance for Maungaharuru Tangitū-associated hapū of Ngāti Kahungunu, with major kāinga (villages) of Maungaharuru Tangitū being found here, and the river mouth being an important fishery and gathering area for seafood.
+The river is mentioned in stories of the migratory waka Tākitimu, as a place where the tohunga Ruawharo placed the body of his son, after he had been turned to stone.
+The northern ridge above the river was the location of a traditional trail between the Aropaoanui settlements and those at Lake Tūtira.

 Floods in 1938 swept away the bridge on the Napier-Wairoa section of State Highway 2.
 The area around the river was also badly affected by floods in 2022.